-I’m reminded how truly special flowers are and how they are a tangible marker for life’s precious moments.
+I’m reminded of how truly special flowers are and how they are a tangible marker for life’s precious moments.
 For me, flowers are deeply woven into my relationship with my mom.
 They are something that we can do together and something that we are both so passionate about.

 Process Your Flowers

 It’s important to process your flowers before getting them ready to arrange.
-First give them a fresh cut and make sure you’re trimming them at a 45-degree angle.
+First, give them a fresh cut and make sure you’re trimming them at a 45-degree angle.
 Then, remove all of the leaves that will fall below the waterline.
 This will prevent bacteria from growing in the water.

 Separate Your Ingredients

 Get yourself organized, and separate the flowers according to flower type.
 It helps to see everything grouped together and keeps the workspace tidy.